The Best Is Yet To Come

 Protecting our Community from the Threat of Wildfire

-The plan includes an activation of new fire station in the west end of the Valley, new response vehicles, and hiring 6 more full-time firefighters.
+The plan includes the activation of a new fire station in the west end of the Valley, new response vehicles, and hiring 6 more full-time firefighters.
 This reduces the potential for traffic on Olympic Valley Road to influence emergency response times.

 The plan also required creation of an Emergency Preparedness and Evacuation Plan (EPEP) that was completed in coordination with local authorities.
 Much improved Shelter-in-Place options from today will be provided within The Village at Palisades Tahoe (VAPT) buildings with capacity for, at a minimum, VAPT property owners, guests, and employees.